luizgcserra/awsqldbpoc/README.md

 For this experiment, we implemented a Spring Boot application with different Adapters for each technology and executed based on the profile determined at startup.

+Tested databases ran with their default settings without any enhancements.
+No encryption, replication, or sharding features were enabled either.
+Such features are delivered by default in DynamoDB and QLDB and if enabled in other technologies they lead to an increase in execution time and consequently a reduction in TPS is expected.

 #### Notes:

-In this experiment, issues of idempotency were not considered.
+In this experiment, idempotency treatments were not considered.

 Idempotency support:
 - Amazon DynamoDB: Allow to implicitly insert or update data, balance update requires running in a transactional context.